Frequently Asked Questions (and their answers)

 How-to

-The How-To page has overviews what you need to do in order to use RQC if you are a reviewer, conference PC chair, journal editor, publisher, or research institution, or if you simply want to try RQC out in a sandbox to get a better idea how it works.
+The How-To page has overviews what you need to do in order to use RQC if you are a journal reviewer, conference reviewer, conference PC chair, journal editor, publisher, or research institution, or if you simply want to try RQC out in a sandbox to get a better idea how it works.

-3. Current status of introduction
+4. Current status of introduction

 Who can use RQC already?